 That is not to say that a 504 plan should be ignored.
 If your child is not eligible for an IEP but a 504 plan is an option, it may prove useful in ensuring your child receives proper and fair treatment during his or her education.

 How an Attorney Can Help With an IEP Dispute

 The process of obtaining an IEP for your child can be intimidating and overwhelming, and requires knowledge of IDEA that most parents don’t possess.
 But an experienced special education attorney can provide strong advocacy throughout the entire process.
 In addition to explaining your rights, we can also represent you in a due process hearing and work to ensure your child receives the educational services and supports he or she needs.
 If the school district ever tries to deny your child’s rights during an IEP, then you will want to have a knowledgeable lawyer by your side.

 Our Los Angeles special education attorneys at Woodsmall Law Group consider it a mission to represent special needs children and their families.
-If you’re concerned that your child is not getting his or her educational needs met, please give us a call at (626) 440-0028 today.
+If you’re concerned that your child is not getting his or her educational needs met in a Los Angeles, San Gabriel Valley, or La Cañada school, please give us a call at (626) 440-0028 today.

 - Federal Court Requires School Districts to Provide In-Person Services for Students With IEPs

 - The IEP Process During COVID-19 School Closures